garmeeh/next-seo/README.md

 );
 ```

-But `NextSeo` gives you much more options that you can add.
-See below for an a typical example of a page.
+But `NextSeo` gives you many more options that you can add.
+See below for a typical example of a page.

-**Typical example for page:**
+**Typical page example:**

 ```jsx
 import React from 'react';